 Who’s on our panels?
-Members of the convention themselves, including professional authors, detail-loving academics, and attentive fans.
+You are — the members of the convention, including professional authors, detail-loving academics, and attentive fans.

 WisCon programming is developed in stages, all heavily influenced by our participants and attendees.

-Idea Collection: We collect ideas throughout the year and generally close idea submission in mid- to late-January.
-We receive several hundred ideas and we’re forced to cut or postpone some because we simply don’t have the capacity to run them all.
+Idea Collection: We collect ideas throughout the year and close idea submission in mid-January.
+We receive many hundreds of ideas, so we’re forced to cut, combine, or postpone some because we simply don’t have the space to run them all.

-Participant Signup: In February we open up programming for participants to let us know their interest in a programming idea and to volunteer to serve as panelists or moderators.
+Participant Signup: In February we open up the list of potential panels as a survey so members can let us know their interest in ideas and so they can volunteer to be panelists or moderators.